Ronnie-Reagan/drunk-n-high/README.md

 - Cursed or chaotic content creation
 - Visual effect experimentation

+# Installation Instructions

+• Requires Minecraft Java Edition
+• Requires Iris shader loader

+Place the Drunk-n-High shader folder or ZIP inside your `shaderpacks` directory, then enable it from the in-game shader selection menu.

 ### Warning
 This shader applies visual distortion and color manipulation that may cause discomfort or disorientation.
-Use at your own discretion and discontinue use if discomfort occurs.
+Use at your own discretion and **discontinue use if discomfort occurs**.

-### Compatibility
-- Minecraft: Java Edition
-- Shader loaders: Iris